 If you have any questions about the election process, please feel free to speak with any member of SU staff.
-You may want some information and advice about the roles and responsibilities before you make the decision to stand, so please come and have a chat with Jack, come into the SU Welcome Desk to make an appointment or email us at suelections@worc.ac.uk.
+You may want some information and advice about the roles and responsibilities before you make the decision to stand, so please come and have a chat with the Student Voice team.
+You can email us at suelections@worc.ac.uk.

-Contact Responsibilities Antonia Rossiter-Eaglesfield Director of The Director of Democracy & Representation Democracy & Representation is responsible for increasing the level of Worcester Students' Union participation of Worcester Students' Union Email: a.rossiter-eaglesfield@worc.ac.uk members in decision-making processes.
-Talk to Antonia if you want to know more about standing as a candidate for election.
-Jack Appleby Student Voice Assistant The Student Voice Assistant supports the Worcester Students' Union running of the Elections, providing support Email: j.appleby@worc.ac.uk to candidates, students, and staff throughout Telephone: 01905 543224 the process to ensure it runs smoothly.
-Talk to Jack if you want to know more about standing as a candidate for election.
-Peter Robertson Returning Officer The Returning Officer is someone Director NUS Charity independent of the election process who National Union of Students rules on any disputes that arise.
-Email: elections@nus.org.uk He will be available to provide advice and Telephone: 0845 5210 262 support and will deal with any complaints relating to the election.
-You should always contact Val or SU before contacting Peter.
-Val Yates Deputy Returning Officer The Deputy Returning Officer is an Director of Access and Inclusion independent representative of the University University of Worcester of Worcester.
-Email: v.yates@worc.ac.uk She checks that the Students' Union is Telephone: 01905 522170 adhering to election rules and regulations throughout the elections.
+Contact Responsibilities

+SU Student Voice Election Team The Student Voice Team at the SU are

+Email: suelections@worc.ac.uk responsible for the running of the elections,

+candidate queries and support, events, and

+promotion.
+Talk to any of the SV Team on

+the email provided if you want to know more

+about standing as a candidate for election.

+Peter Robertson Returning Officer The Returning Officer is someone

+Director NUS Charity independent of the election process who

+National Union of Students rules on any disputes that arise.

+Email: elections@nus.org.uk He will be available to provide advice and

+support and will deal with any complaints

+relating to the election.
+You should always

+contact Val Yates or SU Student Voice Team

+before contacting NUS.

+Val Yates Deputy Returning Officer The Deputy Returning Officer is an

+Director of Access and Inclusion independent representative of the University

+University of Worcester of Worcester.

+Email: v.yates@worc.ac.uk She checks that the Students' Union is

+Telephone: 01905 522170 adhering to election rules and regulations

+throughout the elections.